-We have extended the payment deadline for all Summer Institutes to 5PM, Friday, June 5 to allow more flexibility.
-If you are unsure about your summer plans, you may want to hold off making payments until you can finalize your decision.
+In order to remain enrolled or to enroll, a full payment of the program balance is required starting May 2 (or earlier for some programs).
+If you are unsure about your summer plans, you can hold off finalizing your decision and making payments until May 1.
 Credit card transaction fees at 2.75% per transaction are assessed by a third-party service provider, and they are not refundable by us under any circumstances.

 *Some programs may have earlier payment deadlines; please see the program’s Payment Deadline section for more details.